Extreme DUI in Arizona

 - A "not guilty" verdict at trial.

 We have a history of success in defending against DUI charges, and our numerous 5-star reviews speak to our high-rate of client satisfaction.
 Stewart Salwin is a former prosecutor and has handled DUIs as both a prosecutor and defense lawyer.
 He knows DUIs inside and out and has seen the cases from all angles.
 This allows him to be effective in his negotiations with the prosecutors to get charges lowered or dropped.
 And if the case goes to trial, it means he knows the best defenses that really work to give you greatest chance of success.

 If you've been arrested for an Extreme DUI, there is hope!
 Call the Salwin Law Group today, and we will begin to work on preparing your defense immediately.
+We serve the greater-Phoenix area, including Tempe, Scottsdale, Mesa, and Goodyear.
 You will be kept informed and have the process explained every step of the way.
 Together, we can help you get your life back.